The Guibord Center’s

 New Strategic Partnerships Announced

 At this year’s annual fundraising dinner The Guibord Center announced several new strategic partnerships.
-Each of these new partners is deeply committed to the causes of compassion and authentic peace building and to the strategic thinking that creates long-term change for the better.
+Each partner is deeply committed to compassion, authentic peace building and strategic thinking that creates long-term change for good.

-Animal Defenders International (ADI) and The Guibord Center have been in conversation about the role that faith leaders might play in addressing the compassionate treatment of animals.
+Animal Defenders International (ADI) and The Guibord Center have been discussing how faith leaders might address the compassionate treatment of animals.
 Read more about The Guibord Center in partnership with ADI.

 The National Council of Churches of Christ in the USA has approached The Guibord Center to partner in an initiative to create two new interfaith dialogues, one between Buddhists and Christians and the other between Hindus and Christians.
 Read about the partnership between The Guibord Center and the National Council of Churches.